-4.5 Working Hours
+3.5 Working Hours

 The Supplier is prohibited from requiring workers to work more than the maximum hours as set by international standards, including the International Labour Organization, around standard working hours (Conventions 1, 14, & 106), local and national laws, or in the freely negotiated and legitimate collective agreement, whichever are most restrictive.
-The Supplier must ensure overtime is voluntary respectively in accordance with the legal requirements and paid in accordance with local and national laws or regulations.
-A work week must not be more than 60 hours per week, including overtime, except in emergency or unusual situations.
+The Supplier must ensure overtime is voluntary and paid in accordance with local and national laws or regulations.
+A work week must not be more than 60 hours per week or less if applicable as per valid local legislation, including overtime, except in emergency or unusual situations.
 Workers must be allowed at least one day off per seven-day work week.
 The Supplier must keep employee working hours and pay records in accordance with local and national laws or regulations and provide such records to DTAG upon request.

-4.6 Health and Safety
+3.6 Health and Safety